leo-brewin/cadabra-tutorial/README.md

     $ build.sh

-form the top directory.
+from the top directory.
 This will run Cadabra and LaTeX on each of the sources in `source/cadabra/` and `source/tex/`.
 Some of the Cadabra codes will take a few minutes to run (see `source/cadabra/TIME.txt` for a list of approximate times).

 Makefiles are also provided so you can build individual codes, for example `source/cadabra/example-03`, using